fabiangmpf/substrate-adoption/README.md

 ### Others

-There are multiple smaller example implementations, like ERC20 and ERC721 runtimes, a Proof-of-Existence chain, a Websocket Listener and more that can be found in [Parity's Sample Repository](https://github.com/parity-samples).
+There are multiple smaller example implementations, like ERC20 and ERC721 runtimes, a Proof-of-Existence chain, a Websocket Listener and more that can be found in the [Substrate Developer Hub Repo](https://github.com/substrate-developer-hub).